WheteThunger/WorkcartSafeZones/README.md

 - `SafeZoneRadius` -- Radius of the safe zone around the workcart.
   - Set to `0` to only apply the safe zone to players standing on the workcart.
 Otherwise, at least `5` is recommended.
 - `EnableTurrets` (`true` or `false`) -- Whether to spawn NPC auto turrets with workcart safe zones.
+  - Note: It's recommended to enable the NPC auto turrets **only if** you have disabled AI or disabled tunnel dwellers from spawning, since fighting them will consider you hostile, causing the NPC auto turrets to attack you.
 - `TurretPositions` -- List of turret positions relative to the workcart.
 Only applies when `EnableTurrets` is `true`.
   - Each entry in this list will cause a separate auto turret to be spawned (on every workcart that has a safe zone).